-Gettó Gulyás updates the Hungarian classics with small twists; for example, the veal paprikash (€12) arrives with a side of baked cottage cheese noodles that are rolled into strips of bacon.
-A range of local Hungarian wines are available for pairing.
-The snug, dimly lit interior stands out from the neighborhood’s ubiquitous ruin bar decor.
-Service is friendly, but not intrusive.
+Gettó Gulyás puts small twists on the Hungarian classics, for example, the veal paprikash (€12) arrives with a side of baked cottage cheese noodles rolled into strips of bacon.
+Hungarian wines are available for pairing.
+The snug, dim interior stands out from the neighborhood’s ubiquitous ruin bar decor.
+Service is friendly and efficient.

 My only issue with Gettó Gulyás is also a compliment: these reliable Hungarian dishes have become so popular among visitors that the absence of Hungarian patrons can detract from the experience.
 Advance reservation is an absolute must (forget about scoring a same-day booking).
 If you need to wait for your table, grab a drink at Szimpla Kert, the world-famous ruin bar, just steps from away in Kazinczy Street.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.